Manoomin - Wild Rice

 ~ Excerpt from “My Kawartha Publication” article

-In 2019 there were 4 Ceremonial Paddles in honouring the manoomin during each of the corresponding with the stages of manoomin’s lifecycle.
+In 2019 there were 4 Ceremonial Paddles honouring the manoomin during each of the corresponding stages of manoomin’s lifecycle.

 Two Perspectives